Jon Berti Preview, Player Props: Marlins vs. Mets

 Jon Berti At The Plate

-- Berti has 16 doubles, three triples, seven home runs and 25 walks while hitting .292.
+- Berti is batting .293 with 16 doubles, three triples, seven home runs and 28 walks.

-- Berti is batting .588 with four homers during his last games and is on an eight-game hitting streak.

-- In 62.3% of his 122 games this season, Berti has picked up at least one hit.
-He's also had 27 multi-hit games.

-- Looking at the 122 games he has played this season, he's homered in six of them (4.9%), and in 1.7% of his trips to the dish.
+- He has hit a home run in 4.8% of his games this season, and 1.7% of his trips to the plate.

-- In 26 games this year (21.3%), Berti has picked up an RBI, and in six of those games (4.9%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 20.8% of his games this season, Berti has tallied at least one RBI.
+In six of those games (4.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.